AaltoSciComp/python-for-scicomp/content/plotting-vega-altair.md

    :::{figure} plotting-vega-altair/precipitation-stacked-y.svg
    :::

-1. Ask the web-search or AI how to change the axis title from "precipitation" to "Precipitation (mm)".
+1. Ask the Internet or AI how to change the axis title from "precipitation" to "Precipitation (mm)".

 1. Modify the temperature range plot to show the temperature ranges for the